Building an A-Frame Structure

 You can also Open the wall up to specification and select the Full Gable Wall option located on the Roof panel.

-4. Use the same procedure to change the opposite 30' wall to be a Full Gable wall as well.
+3. Repeat Step 2 to change the opposite 30' wall to be a Full Gable wall as well.

-To set the roof pitch
+To build the roof

 1. Select Build> Roof> Build Roof from the menu.